makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

 This is a program that runs a small Twitter clone called Chitter.
 Users can visit Chitter and can view the page which lists all the peeps in reverse chronological order.
 Users can also post peeps to Chitter after signing up and logging in with a secure password.
 Each peep also displays the user who posted it and the time and date it was created.
 ActiveRecord was used to create the databases, datatables and classes that are needed for this program to function.
+This program follows MVC convention with the [models](https://github.com/jmcnally17/chitter-challenge/tree/main/models) folder containing the Model, the [views](https://github.com/jmcnally17/chitter-challenge/tree/main/views) containing the View and the [app](https://github.com/jmcnally17/chitter-challenge/blob/main/app.rb) file being the Controller.

 **ActiveRecord**
 - [ActiveRecord ORM](https://guides.rubyonrails.org/active_record_basics.html)